billforward/changelog/api/README.md

 ## Invoice issuance Behaviour

-The Invoice Issuance Behaviour dictates the state of an Invoice when it is created, either â€˜Pendingâ€™ or â€˜Unpaidâ€™.
+The Invoice Issuance Behaviour dictates the state of an Invoice when it is created, either **Pending** or **Unpaid**.
 This is specified on Product Rate Plans.

 There are three types of Issuance Behaviour: